 - University: University of Nebraska

 The home of the Cornhuskers, Lincoln is also one of the cheapest places to retire in America.
 But the lack of costs doesn’t mean a lack of things to do.
-Lincoln has plenty to offer, including the 57-foot-tall, multicolored Ascent Tower from artist Jun Kaneko or playing golf at the Hidden Valley Golf Club.
+Lincoln has plenty to offer, including the 57-foot-tall, multicolored Ascent Tower from artist Jun Kaneko or golf at the Hidden Valley Golf Club.

 San Marcos, Texas